NiekGevers/primecalc/README.md

 # primecalc
-a python script that can easily calculate if your number is a prime number and some more features.
+a easy to use python script that can calculate if your number is a prime number and some more features.

 ## features
   * check if a number is prime.